syncfusion-content/wpf-docs/wpf/Card-View/Filtering-Mode.md

 ## Reset the filter

 If you want to reset the filtered card selection, click the `Clear Filter` button that is placed in the bottom of field's value list popup.
-Then, it will remove the filered items and shows all card items
+Then, it will remove the filtered items and shows all card items

 ![wpf card view control clears the created filtered items](Grouping-Sorting-Filtering_images/clearfilter.gif)